 “We visually examined 100 percent of the island down to 750 meters [2,400 feet] and did not see evidence of the plane,” Ballard told National Geographic, which helped fund the expedition for a television show set to air in October.
 “We did 100 percent of the primary zone visually down to 900 meters [3,000 feet].”

-For now though, there is no new findings to truly report and the location of the plane remains a mystery.
-We probably haven’t heard the last of this story however, so stay tuned for future updates.
+Though there are no new findings to truly report, and the location of the plane remains a mystery.
+However, we probably haven’t heard the last of this story, so stay tuned for future updates.

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023

 - Gear Review: Yeti Roadie 48 Wheeled Cooler - August 18, 2022